cescosgames/story-clone/README.md

 stories are functioning, sorting properly and opening properly.
 Next step is going to be...
 <br>
 - handle deletion after time
-- handle moving through stories i.e. story1 -> story2 -> story3
+- moving through stories works when all stories are seen, stories changing index is not working as intended.
+Need to find out how to progress stories in chronological -> seen order.
+- review handle story seen function
+- how to add multiple, independent loading bars up top